cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     V- optuna per hippocampal layer; set the ranges for each hippocampal layer V- try different optimizers; other ones where having issues V- dask-optuna?
-    - test the output of the ranges of the hippocampal layers
+    V- test the output of the ranges of the hippocampal layers
+    - recheck your code and make .py files
     - include it into the nextflow pipeline and check for the optimization efficiency(graph)
+    - try the nextflow pipeline locally
+    - from conda to docker, publish in dockerhub
+    - try the pipeline on HPC

 - how to pass on images in a pipeline?
 - customize the pipeline dynamically with the nextflow.config file (folders, docker/apptainer, publishDir, name segments, nr_of_image_channels, profiles for running local or HPC).
 Check the VIB nextflow course again and the carpentries.